MicrosoftDocs/bot-docs/articles/dotnet/connector.md

 ROBOTS: Index, Follow
 ---

-# Send and receive activities using the Connector
+# Send and receive activities

 The Bot Framework Connector provides a single REST API that enables a bot to communicate across multiple channels such as Skype, Email, Slack, and more.